Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Top-variable inference system

-Recall that by the \emph{term depth} of a clause, we mean the depth of the deepest term in the clause.
+Recall that by the \emph{term depth} of a clause, we mean the depth of the deepest term in that clause.
 As shown by the above example, the \textbf{T-Res} rule \emph{avoids term depth increase} in resolvents of \textsf{LGQ} clauses.
 Suppose the $\ComT(C_1, \ldots, C_n, C)$ function takes \textsf{LGQ} clauses $C_1, \ldots, C_n$ and~$C$ as input and $C$ is a non-ground flat \textsf{LGQ} clause.
-In the application of \emph{top-variable technique} to $C_1, \ldots, C_n$ and~$C$, Step~1.~first computes an \textbf{S-Res} mgu of $C_1, \ldots, C_n$ and~$C$, and Steps 2.--3.~then find the variable~$x$ in $C$ that is unified to be the deepest term $x\sigma^\prime$ in~$C\sigma^\prime$ as the top variable.
+In the application of the \emph{top-variable technique} to $C_1, \ldots, C_n$ and~$C$, Step~1.~first computes an \textbf{S-Res} mgu of $C_1, \ldots, C_n$ and~$C$, and Steps 2.--3.~then find the variable~$x$ in $C$ that is unified to be the deepest term $x\sigma^\prime$ in~$C\sigma^\prime$ as the top variable.
 As $x\sigma^\prime$ may become a nested term in the \textbf{S-Res} resolvent, the \textbf{T-Res} rule computes a partial resolvent, by only resolving the top-variable literals of~$C$, to avoid this potential term depth increase caused by $x\sigma^\prime$.
+In the previous example, if an \textbf{S-Res} inference is computed on~$C_1$ as the main premise and $C_2, C_3, C_4$ as the side premises, a nested compound term $f(f(x))$ will occur in the \textbf{S-Res} resolvent.